vrugtehagel/yozo.ooo/src/docs/flow/or/index.md

 {
 	"layout": "layouts/docs.liquid",
 	"title": "flow.or()",
-	"description": "Using `js`flow.or()``, two or more flow objects can be combined into one.
+	"description": "Using `flow.or()`{js}, two or more flow objects can be combined into one.
 The callback pipeline then receives triggers from all included flows."
 }
 ---